Skiing is for Everyone!

 Sit-skis, including Bi-ski and Quad-ski for paraplegics, quadriplegics, weakness of Lower Limbs

-- Participant usually confined to a wheelchair or very week lower extremities
+- The participant usually confined to a wheelchair or very week lower extremities

 This post is also available in: French